If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 What is life insurance?

-Term Life Insurance
+Term Life Insurance Policy

 Often referred as the purest form of life insurance, term life has only one goal: to provide your loved ones with a financial safety net in the event of your demise.
 Term life plans last a specific period, which can be as short as one year or as long as 30 or 35 years.
 When this period ends, the coverage terminates, unless you renew the policy or convert it to permanent life insurance.
 Term life insurance doesn't accumulate wealth and on average is 5-15 times more affordable than permanent life.

-Permanent Life Insurance
+Permanent Life Insurance Policy

 With a permanent life policy, you get lifelong insurance protection.
 These types of insurance policies also include a savings component, called the cash value.
 You can borrow money against your policy's cash value or withdraw it, either partially or fully, at any time while you are still alive.

-Only permanent life policies that build cash value can be used for investment purposes.
+Only permanent life insurance policies that build cash value can be used for investment purposes.
 You can use such a policy to diversify your investment portfolio, supplement qualified retirement savings vehicles, like an RRSP, or to save for a future expense, like a down payment.

 Pros and cons of permanent life insurance?